slotThe/advent/README.md

 # Some general information

 - Languages for a given day appear in solving order (from left to right).
-  This might also explain why the more right solutions are prettier.
+  Later solutions might be prettier.

 - I don't generally "go back" to improve old solutions, though I might play around with new utility libraries and shoehorn them into past years.

 - This code is not well documented, pretty, fast, or even particularly readable.
-  I'm just having fun :)
+  I'm just having fun (and learning lots of languages) :)